Windows Guides Feed

 Remove all locations by unchecking them and click OK.

-The hotter your laptop gets, the harder your fans have to work to keep it cool.
-To minimize the power drawn by your fans, keep your laptop cool.
-If using it on your laptop, ensure there is proper ventilation.
-Never use your laptop on a blanket or soft surface where airflow is restricted.
-This will also keep your laptop working longer as hardware is less likely to overheat and fail.
+The hotter your PC gets, the harder your fans have to work to keep it cool.
+To minimize the power drawn by your fans, keep your PC cool.
+If using it on your lap or on a pillow, ensure there is proper ventilation.
+Never use your PC on a blanket or soft surface where airflow is restricted.
+This will also keep your hardware working longer as hardware is less likely to overheat and fail.

 10. Only Use Your Screen When You Need it